MakerReduxCorp/grammar/docs/workstep.industry.stone.rst

 Stone/Earth
 ===========

-*Worksteps from the stone and mining industry.*
+*Worksteps from the stone, mining, and excavation industry.*

 The workstep should be assigned a `function`.
 See the sidebar to the left for a list of valid `function` values.